modelica/efmi-standard.org/content/standard.md

 ## General release organization{id="General-release-organization"}

 We are currently in the second year of our release cycle.
 The latest candidate-draft is the _eFMI Standard 1.0.0 Alpha 4_.
-We expect the _Voting Candidate_ about the first quarter of 2023.

 We aim to release a new major eFMI version (i.e., _eFMI Standard_ and related tooling) about every 2 years; that is our release cycle.
 In the first year new features are collected and defined, i.e., we design the: